-We are pleased to invite your team to the 15th running of the largest high school cross country meet in the State of Maine.
-For Maine teams this meet will give you the opportunity to run on the same course as the 2016 Eastern Maine Regional and Maine State Championship meets.
+We are pleased to invite your team to the 18th running of the largest high school cross country meet in the State of Maine.
+For Maine teams this meet will give you the opportunity to run on the same course as the 2019 Eastern Maine Regional Championship meet.
 Since Maine does not have an all-class meet, this meet provides a rare opportunity for teams from all classes to come together for spirited competition.
 For teams outside of Maine, you will have the opportunity to run in a competitive meet while visiting the beautiful mid-coast part of our state.
 For all, the challenging course and unique format of the meet should be an excellent primer for conference, regional, and state meets.

 In previous editions of the meet, many of the teams from the Penobscot Valley Conference, Kennebec Valley Athletic Conference, Downeast Athletic Conference, Aroostook Conference, Southern Maine Activities Association, Western Maine Conference, Mountain Valley Conference, and strong teams from Rhode Island, Connecticut, Vermont, Prince Edward Island, and Nova Scotia have competed.
-In 2015, 75 schools and about 1450 runners participated, including the nationally ranked girls team from La Salle Academy in Providence, RI.
+In 2018, 76 schools and about 1461 runners participated, and the team champions were the Bonny Eagle, ME girls and Brunswick, ME boys.

 MEET ENTRY PROCESS

 The meet has a limit of 65 Maine teams and 10 out-of-state teams.
-The only teams that have guaranteed entry art those who have attended every edition of the FOC.
-All other schools will be taken on a first-come, first served basis.
+The only teams that have guaranteed entry are those who have attended every edition of the FOC.
+All other schools will be taken on a first-come, first-served basis.
 Coaches or athletic directors can enter their teams using the form at the link below.
-The form will become active at 7:00 AM on Tuesday, June 7.
+The form will become active at 7:00 AM on Tuesday, June 4.

 Click Here to Download Meet Events File…